Who Framed Roger Rabbit: Casting

 Paul Reubens originally auditioned for the role of Roger Rabbit and even provided his voice in an early 1983 screen test, but lost out.
-Eddie Deezen, who had worked with Zemeckis previously, also auditioned to play Roger, but did not get the part.
+Eddie Deezen, who had worked with Zemeckis previously, also auditioned for the role, but lost out.
 The role was eventually given to Charles Fleischer.
 Before filming, Fleischer was asked to come up with a speech impediment for Roger.
 He gave Roger a lisp and the stammering catchphrase "P-p-p-please!" as a tribute to all the other famous cartoon characters with speech impediments, which was inspired by Huntz Hall's Sach Jones in The Bowery Boys.
 He had invented the "cheek flutter" while performing the voice of B.B. in Deadly Friend.
 His portrayal of Roger was also inspired by Screwy Squirrel.
 To facilitate Hoskins' performance, Fleischer dressed in a Roger Rabbit costume and "stood in" behind camera for most scenes.
-Williams explained that Roger was a combination of "Tex Avery's cashew nut-shaped head, the swatch of red hair... like Droopy's, Goofy's overalls, Porky Pig's bow tie, Mickey Mouse's gloves, Br'er Rabbit's feet, and Bugs Bunny-like cheeks."
-He also cited Wile E. Coyote as an influence for Roger's expressions, and wanted the character to have ladle-shaped ears, though his animators would sometimes draw Roger with pointy ears similar to Bugs, much to Williams' frustration.
+Roger was originally designed by Michael Giaimo to resemble and act like Michael J. Fox, but was redesigned by Williams.
+Williams explained that Roger was a combination of "Tex Avery's cashew nut-shaped head, the swatch of red hair... like Droopy's, Goofy's overalls, Porky Pig's bow tie, Mickey Mouse's gloves, Br'er Rabbit's feet, and Bugs Bunny-like cheeks and ears."
+Spielberg suggested that Roger's mouth resemble that of Thumper from Bambi (who was made Roger's uncle in the film), but this idea was ignored.
+Williams also cited Wile E. Coyote as an influence for Roger's expressions, and wanted the character to have ladle-shaped ears, though his animators would sometimes draw Roger with pointy ears similar to Bugs, much to Williams' frustration.
+He described the process of creating him like an "American flag" with the red overalls, white fur and blue bow tie so that American audiences would enjoy him subliminally.